- Created: 21 April 2024

 But they didn't get the wintercreeper growing up trees.
 That's up to us volunteers.

-Message RoanokeParkKC on Facebook or on Instagram, or email Chris DeLong at nature(at)roanokeparkkc(dot)org to join in.
+To find out about similar work efforts, message RoanokeParkKC on Facebook or on Instagram, or email Chris DeLong at nature(at)roanokeparkkc(dot)org.

 Join the email from our home page and check [✔️] "Interested in Work Days" to get notice of these and other cleanups and habitat improvement events.